Technology has entered every part of my life.

 People expect secure access to their financial information 24/7 on their phones, computers, tablets and mobile devices.
 And it’s clearly not just millennials.
 This new digitally-connected cohort cuts across age levels and income levels.

 Over the next few decades, we will be witnessing the largest-ever intergenerational wealth transfer in history – when baby boomers transfer their wealth to their children.
-It is a phenomenon valued around 68 trillion dollars.
+It is a phenomenon valued at around 68 trillion dollars.

 To capture this opportunity, financial advisors must establish intergenerational relationships - with technology at the center.